johnrijs/GettingAndCleaningData/Cookbook.md

 ###Cookbook for importing, transforming and tidying Samsung smartphone data
-This cookbook describes how data is imported, transformed and written to disk in order to clean up and average the data per group of activity and subject.
+This cookbook describes how data is imported, transformed and written back to disk.

+The source data is collected from experiments carried out with a group of 30 volunteers where each person performed six activities wearing a smartphone.
+The goal of this proces is to read the smartphone data, transform and tidy it and group it by activity and per volunteer (subject).
+All measurement are averaged per group (aka mean).

-#####Source files
+####Source files used
 | file              | description |
 |-------------------|-------------|
 |features_info.txt | Shows information about the variables used on the feature vector|